Daithane Gunjal

 Daithane Gunjal is a village in Parner taluka in Ahmednagar district of state of Maharashtra, India.

 Religion

 The majority of the population in the village is Hindu.

 Economy

 The majority of the population has farming as their primary occupation.

 Khandoba is kuldayvat of Daithane Gunjal people.
-One of the best temples was built by village people which is cost up to 2 crore.
+One of the best temples was built by village people, which is cost up to 2 crore.
 Most people visit to this place, which is very near to Hiware Bajar.
-Big festival is held in month of February.
+Big festival is held in the month of February.